sudheerj/reactjs-interview-questions/README.md

      Remember we provided an empty array as second argument to the effect hook to avoid activating it on component updates but only for the mounting of the component. i.e, It fetches only for component mount.
 304. ### Is Hooks cover all use cases for classes?
      Hooks doesn't cover all use cases of classes but there is a plan to add them soon.
 Currently there are no Hook equivalents to the uncommon **getSnapshotBeforeUpdate** and **componentDidCatch** lifecycles yet.
+305. ### What is the stable release for hooks support?
+     React includes a stable implementation of React Hooks in 16.8 release for below packages
+     1. React DOM
+     2. React DOM Server
+     3. React Test Renderer
+     4. React Shallow Renderer